Alibaba Group: Expansion and American IPO

+Beginning in mid-2015, Alibaba invested in Paytm, an India-based mobile payment platform.

 Alibaba and the underwriters of its IPO were sued in a California superior court in a consolidated class action lawsuit.
 The lawsuit was filed in October 2015 on behalf of investors who purchased Alibaba's American depositary shares alleging violations of the Securities Act.
 Alibaba reached a settlement agreement in December 2018, subject to court approval, in which it agreed to pay $75 million to settle the lawsuit.

+Alibaba is among the most prominent investors in Thailand's Eastern Economic Corridor, which was opened in 2018.
+Alibaba committed approximately US$320 million for the development of an e-commerce digital hub in the EEC.

-In January 2017, Alibaba and the International Olympic Committee jointly announced an $800 million deal that would last until 2028 in where the company would sponsor the Olympic Games.
+In January 2017, Alibaba and the International Olympic Committee jointly announced an $800 million deal that would last until 2028 where the company would sponsor the Olympic Games.
 In September 2018, Jack Ma, the main founder of Alibaba, announced that he would step down as chairman in a year's time so he could focus on philanthropy.
 In response to the announcement, The Economist stated that Ma had a significant impact in China and worldwide via contributions and dedication to various businesses.